MTG/DCASE-models/dcase_models/model/pretrained_weights/README.md

 # Pretrained weights

 ## VGGish
 Trained with audioset.
-Download from https://drive.google.com/file/d/1mhqXZ8CANgHyepum7N4yrjiyIg6qaMe6/view
+Download from https://drive.google.com/open?id=16JrWEedwaZFVZYvn1woPKCuWx85Ghzkp

+Note that this file does not includes fully-connected weights.